binaryteacher/VikingPASS/README.md

 # VikingPASS
-PASS _ Portable Answer Sheet Scanner
+PASS _ Portable Answer Sheet Scanner version beta2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-VikingPASS currently (version beta1) will only work with the 50 question, one page answer sheet.
+VikingPASS  will only work with the 50 question, one page answer sheet.
 (although it will scan any sheet from 1 to 50 questions)
 A pdf of the answer sheet to be used is provided as well as a png file.
 You are welcome to modify the logo at the upper right of the answer sheet.